NethServer/docs/administrator-manual/en/firewall.rst

 A :dfn:`provider` is the company who actually manage the :index:`WAN` link.

 The system supports up to 15 WAN connections.
-If the server has two or more configured red cards, it is required to proceed with :index:`provider` configuration from :guilabel:`Multi WAN` page.
+If the server has two or more configured red cards, it is required to correctly fill :guilabel:`Link weight`, :guilabel:`Inbound bandwidth` and :guilabel:`Outbound bandwidth` fields from the :guilabel:`Network` page.

 Each provider represents a WAN connection and is associated with a network adapter.
 Each provider defines a :dfn:`weight`: higher the :index:`weight`, higher the priority of the network card associated with the provider.